-In practice, in the private sector, gifts and hospitality provided on a "one-off" basis and are of a reasonable amount are unlikely to be prosecuted.
+In practice, in the private sector, gifts and hospitality provided on a "one-off" basis and of a reasonable amount are unlikely to be prosecuted.
 There is no industry-specific anti-corruption legislation in Singapore.

 Liability of principals for bribery by intermediaries is expressly dealt with under the PCA, in that a person will be liable for actions taken by themselves and "in conjunction with any other person" (i.e. an intermediary).
-The PCA does not specify the knowledge required of the principal of bribery committed by its intermediary in order for it to also be found liable.
+The PCA does not specify the extent of the knowledge required of the principal of bribery committed by its intermediary in order for it to also be found liable.

-The Penal Code does not make provision for the liability of the principal for acts of intermediaries.
+The Penal Code does not expressly provide for the liability of the principal for acts of intermediaries.

-No, the laws do not provide for the liability of a parent company for the actions of its subsidiary.
+No, the laws do not provide for the liability of a parent company for the actions of its subsidiaries.

-Although the reference to "person" is sufficiently broad under the PCA and Penal Code to cover companies, based on a review of current reported case law, no company has been prosecuted yet under the PCA and/or Penal Code.
+Although the reference to "person" is sufficiently broad under the PCA and Penal Code to cover companies, based on a review of current reported case law, no company has yet prosecuted under the PCA and/or Penal Code.

-There is no exemption for facilitating payments under the PCA and Penal Code, nor under any other law.
+There is no exemption for facilitating payments under the PCA and Penal Code, or under any other law.
 Indeed, the PCA expressly prohibits the offering of any gratification to a member of a public body or reward for the official's "performing, or ... expediting ... the performance" of any official act.

 No, the legislation does not have any provisions akin to the UK Bribery Act's adequate procedures defence.
-Nevertheless, a robust anti-corruption program would most likely be taken into consideration by the Singapore courts in any proceedings against a company.
+Nevertheless, a robust anti-corruption programme would most likely be taken into consideration by the Singapore courts in any proceedings against a company.

 Singapore has earned a reputation for being one of the least corrupt nations.
+Since the inception of the Corruption

-The 2016 Corruption Perceptions Index (CPI) prepared by Transparency International (TI) ranked Singapore the 7th least corrupt country of the 176 countries surveyed.
-Singapore scored 84 on a scale where zero denoted a country with a very high risk of corruption and 100 denoted a very clean country.
-Singapore has also been ranked top in the 2016 Political and Economic Risk Consultancy (PERC) annual survey as the country where perceptions of corruption are most favourable among 16 major Asia-Pacific economies, a position it has maintained since 1995.
-In the Rule of Law 2016 Index compiled by the World Justice Project, Singapore was ranked ninth overall worldwide, maintaining its position from 2015.
-Singapore was ranked first under "regulatory enforcement", second under "absence of corruption", fourth under "criminal justice" and "civil justice", and second in the Asia-Pacific region overall.
+Perceptions Index (CPI) by Transparency International in 2005, Singapore has been ranked consistently amongst the least corrupt countries in the world.
+In the past 5 years, Singapore has been placed amongst the top 10 globally, and was tied at 6th place with Sweden in 2017.
+Singapore scored 84 on a scale where zero denotes a country with a very high risk of corruption and 100 denotes a very clean country.

+Singapore was also been ranked top in the 2017 Political and Economic Risk Consultancy (PERC) annual survey as the country where perceptions of corruption are most favourable amongst 16 major Asia-Pacific economies and the USA, a position it has maintained since 1995.

+Singapore has been ranked consistently well by the World Bank in the area of control of corruption.
+In the past 5 years, it has maintained a top 10 position.

 Corruption in Singapore remains low and under control.
-The number of complaints received by the Singapore Corrupt Practices Investigation Bureau (CPIB) decreased by 8% from 877 in 2015 to 808 in 2016.
-A total of 118 cases were subsequently pursuable, down from 132 cases in 2015.
+The number of complaints received by the Singapore Corrupt Practices Investigation Bureau (CPIB) fell by 3.7% from 808 in 2016 to 778 in 2017.
+A total of 103 cases were subsequently pursued, down from 118 cases in 2016, which is an all-time low.
 The majority of non-pursuable cases were because of insufficient, vague or unsubstantiated information.
-In 2016, there were 104 individuals prosecuted for corruption offences and 96% of them were private sector employees.
-Custodial sentences were meted out to the majority of them.
+In 2017, 141 individuals were prosecuted for corruption offences; 94% of them were private sector employees.
+The majority received custodial sentences.